jelbourn/material2/src/material/datepicker/datepicker.md

 </mat-date-range-input>
 ```

-Afterwards you have to add a `mat-date-range-picker` element which works in the same way as
+The `mat-date-range-picker` component acts the the pop-up panel for selecting dates.
+This works in
-`mat-datepicker`, but allows the user to select multiple times:
+the same way as `mat-datepicker`, but allows the user to select multiple times:

 ```html
 <mat-date-range-picker #picker></mat-date-range-picker>
 ```

-Finally, you have to connect the range picker and range input using the `rangePicker` binding:
+Connect the range picker and range input using the `rangePicker` property:

 ```html
 <mat-date-range-input [rangePicker]="picker">